 How is a Prolapsed Disc Diagnosed?

-To diagnose a prolapsed disc the doctor will conduct a physical examination that may include:
+To diagnose a prolapsed disc the pain clinic in Lakeland, Florida, will conduct a physical examination that may include:

 - Check for tender regions in the back.